 Our Division is a leader in point of care ultrasound through the hospital, and we have trained physicians, nurses, physician assistants, and nurse practitioners in the use of ultrasound for diagnosis and procedure guidance.
 We have created educational modules and trained members of Internal Medicine, Gastroenterology, Pediatrics, the hospital sepsis team, and others.
 We have worked with our Simulation Division to create and apply a risk reduction program for ultrasound-guided central venous access.

-A CME course in Emergency Ultrasound has been offered at Mount Sinai annually since 2005.
+A CME course in Emergency Ultrasound has been offered at Mount Sinai annually since 2005 and we offer a regional Ultrasound Symposium each spring.
 In addition, each year our faculty lecture at dozens of courses throughout the world, including all major emergency medicine societies.
-Bret Nelson and Jim Tsung are on the Board of Directors of the international ultrasound organization WINFOCUS and have organized courses through them as well.
-Bret Nelson is past Chair of the American Institute for Ultrasound in Medicine Point-of-Care Community of Practice, and organizes educational sessions at their annual conference.
+Our faculty have served on the Board of Directors of national and international ultrasound organizations and have taught all over the world.

 Elizabeth Yetter, MD: Mount Sinai Morningside and Mount Sinai West

 Jacob Goertz, MD: Mount Sinai Beth Israel